 Today’s business runs on hybrid and multi-cloud, so much so, the cloud market is expected to reach $917 billion by 2025.1 And, a recent Global Hybrid Cloud Trends Report confirmed that hybrid cloud, and increasingly, multi-cloud are the new norm, with 82% surveyed embracing hybrid cloud adoption.2 Cloud gives people a way to connect from anywhere in the world.
-It helps companies launch applications and then ensures they run smoothly.
+It helps companies develop and launch applications and then ensures they run smoothly.
 It drives operational efficiencies and delivers services and solutions in ways that transform customer experience.
 However, it doesn’t operate alone.
 Just as life partners refer to their significant others as their, “better half,” the cloud is nothing without its reliable partner, the network.

 So how can you ensure your hybrid multi-cloud has the kind of network partner that will make it shine?
 By positioning your network so it enables agility, scalability and innovation.
 Here are four key recommendations to help you achieve that.